-Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966, written at the time, at the Civil Rights Movement Veterans site.
+Read a powerful, day-by-day report on the Freedom Movement in Grenada in 1966 by Bruce Hartford at the Civil Rights Movement Archive website.
 Here is an excerpt of the daily log written at the time:

 During the next 10 days before school opens, the white power structure wages a fierce campaign to convince Negro parents not to send their children to the white schools.
 Threatened by loss of jobs and evictions by white landlords, and fearing for the safety of their children, around 200 of the 450 kids who had registered for the white schools are withdrawn and re-registered at the Negro schools.

 Meanwhile, the number of whites showing up at the square to harass and attack the night marches steadily increases as the first day of school draws nearer.
 Violence against those active in the Movement also increases.